Lawal-Omotolani-Daniel/HR-Dashboard-MySQ-PowerBI/README.md

 - The average length of employment for terminated employees is around is 7 years.
 - The gender distribution across departments is fairly balanced but there are generally more male than female employees.
 - The Marketing department has the highest turover rate followed by Training.
 The least turn over rate are in the Research and development, Support and Legal departments.
-- A large number of employees come from from the state of Ohio.
+- A large number of employees come from the state of Ohio.
 - The net change in employees has increased over the years.
 - The average tenure for each department is about 8 years with Legal and Auditing having the highest and Services, Sales and Marketing having the lowest.